AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 - [PLP widget](https://github.com/adobe/storefront-product-listing-page)
 - [Live Search field](https://github.com/adobe/storefront-search-as-you-type)

-If you do not use the standard components like the Search Adapter, Luma widgets, or AEM CIF Widgets, the automatic collection of user interaction data does not work by default.
-This collected data is used by Adobe Sensei for intelligent merchandising and performance tracking.
+Automatic collection of user interaction data does not work by default when you do not use the standard components like the Search Adapter, Luma widgets, or AEM CIF Widgets.
+Adobe Sensei uses this collected data for intelligent merchandising and performance tracking.
 To resolve this issue, you need to develop a custom solution to implement this data collection in a headless manner.

 The latest version of [!DNL Live Search] already uses [!DNL Catalog Service].